 CFTC Judgment

-In August 2024, the Commodity Futures Trading Commission obtained a $12.7 billion consent judgment against FTX and Alameda Research.
+In August 2024, the CFTC obtained a $12.7 billion consent judgment against FTX and Alameda Research.
 This includes $8.7 billion in restitution and $4 billion in disgorgement to compensate victims.

 SEC Enforcement

-The Securities and Exchange Commission charged Bankman-Fried with violating the anti-fraud provisions of the Securities Act of 1933 and the Securities Exchange Act of 1934.
+The SEC charged Bankman-Fried with violating 15 U.S.C. § 77q and 15 U.S.C. § 78j(b).
 The SEC has also imposed permanent injunctions and leadership bans on other FTX executives.

 Criminal Forfeiture